G1OJS/docu-lite/README.md

 ## Usage
 Either edit and run docu-lite.py in an IDE, or run from the command line:
 ```
-docu-lite [-i INPUT_PATTERN] [-s CSS_FILE] [-o OUTPUT_FILE] [--include-css]
+docu-lite [-i INPUT_PATTERN] [-o OUTPUT_FILE] [-s CSS_FILE]
 ```
 Arguments:
--i specifies the input file pattern, e.g. /folder/folder/*.py -s specifies the name of the css file (should be in the folder that docu-lite is run from) -o specifies the name for the output file e.g. /folder/folder/outline.html --include-css tells docu-lite to copy the css file contents into the html, so that the html file is self-contained (portable)
+-i specifies the input file pattern, e.g. /folder/folder/*.py -o specifies the name for the output file e.g. /folder/folder/outline.html -s specifies the name of the css file you want to use

+*if you specify a css file, all docu-lite does is ensure that the output html references that file instead of the default *if the default css file is missing, it will be generated and used